Newspaper Extracts - Thoralby

 Aysgarth Church and the “Heroine of Cawnpore”, for further details go to links and pip's patch.

-"Lt Wray’s youngest brother, Octavius (i.e.the eighth son) would have been about 19-years-old, by then and may have started his medical training.
+Lt.
+Wray’s youngest brother, Octavius (i.e.the eighth son) would have been about 19-years-old, by then and may have started his medical training.
 By mid-1831 he was in India as a surgeon with the Bengal European Regiment and his daughter, Ann, was eighteen-months old.
 He died of a fever in Agra in 1836 leaving five children, the youngest, Thomas Charge Wray, being just two-years-old." ...
 [Aysgarth Church and the “Heroine of Cawnpore” - Pip's Patch]

-His widow Sarah, was only 35 years old, and by the time of the 1841 census the family had returned to England, which means Ann must have returned to India, as Ann married George William Fraser in November, 1850, at Benares, West Bengal, India, aged 20.
+Octvious's, widow, Sarah, was only 35 years old, when her husband died, and by the time of the 1841 census the family had returned to England.
+Daughter, Ann Fawcett Wray, must have returned to India, as Ann married Lt.
+George William Fraser in November, 1850, at Benares, West Bengal, India, aged 20.
 Lt.
 George William Fraser, survived the massacre, marrying twice more and became a General, dying in England in 1898, aged 71.

 "The Siege of Cawnpore was a key episode in the Indian rebellion of 1857.
 The besieged Company forces and civilians in Cawnpore (now Kanpur) were unprepared for an extended siege and surrendered to rebel forces under Nana Sahib, in return for a safe passage to Allahabad.
 However, their evacuation from Cawnpore turned into a massacre, and most of the men were killed.
 As an East India Company rescue force from Allahabad approached Cawnpore, 120 British women and children captured by the Sepoy forces were killed in what came to be known as the Bibighar Massacre, their remains being thrown down a nearby well in an attempt to hide the evidence.
 Following the recapture of Cawnpore and the discovery of the massacre, the angry Company forces engaged in widespread retaliation against captured rebel soldiers and local civilians.
 The murders greatly embittered the British rank-and-file against the Sepoy rebels and inspired the war cry "Remember Cawnpore!""
 [Wikipedia]